-For the past year I have served as the Electoral Area A Director on Metro Vancouver’s Board of Directors, and on the Mayors’ Council for Regional Transportation, as well as a number of boards and committees.
+For the past three years I have served as the Electoral Area A Director on Metro Vancouver’s Board of Directors, and on the Mayors’ Council for Regional Transportation, as well as a number of boards and committees.

 I approach my decisions and policy making from a social justice and climate lens, and am passionate about issues such as climate action, affordability, reconciliation, and creating a livable region for my children’s and their children’s generations.
 At a more local level, I enjoy facilitating ideas from neighbours and local groups that will make our communities even better.
 I work hard to create and foster a strong sense of connectedness amount residents, and use my role to help organize events within the community.